ndhays/redux-cablecar/README.md

 The CableCar object has the following other functions:

 ## #destroy
 Disconnects and destroys cablecar.
-This is useful if trying to connect multiple cars to different channels simultaneously.
+This is useful if changing channels/params.
 ```js6
 const cableCar = createCableCar()